How to buy the best robot vacuum cleaner

 With some robot vacuums costing up to £800, you'll want to be sure they will leave your home free of dust without you lifting a finger.
 Unfortunately, our experience with robot vacuum cleaners suggests that, unless you choose carefully, you're likely to be underwhelmed.
-In fact, we've found just one robot that did a good enough job to earn the title of best robot vacuum cleaner for 2016.
+In fact, we've found just one robot that did a good enough job to earn the title of best robot vacuum cleaner.

 Even the best robot vacuum cleaners can't match a standard vacuum cleaner for cleaning power though.
 And they can't tackle the annoying little bits of your home such as stairs, crevices and upholstery.
 So, while they can keep floors looking spick and span during the week, you'll still need to do a full-house vacuum every so often, unless you live in the most minimalist of glossy city apartments.

 Our tough tests show that some robot vacuums do a much better job than others when it comes to navigating around obstacles and sucking up dust.
 In fact, some were just painful to watch.
 If you have a small, cluttered or otherwise tricky-to-negotiate home, you may find yourself spending more time freeing your robot vacuum from under sofas or chair legs than it will actually spend cleaning.
 Make sure you select one worthy of being let loose on your carpets by reading our robot vacuum cleaner reviews.

 Find out how much you should expect to pay and the key features to look for, plus get the lowdown on the Dyson robot – the 360 Eye.

 What to spend